 Feeling overburdened, over-asked, over-expected-of, and not doing something about it, not speaking up about it, is a boundary issue.

-The stronger and more esteemed we are, the more sound and solid our boundaries are, the more we can reverse The Curse of Competency and still be high-functioning women who give themselves permission to not only be accomplished but to know when they’re struggling and who ask for help.
+The stronger and more esteemed we are, the more sound and solid our boundaries are.
+And the more we can reverse The Curse of Competency.
+We can still be high-functioning women who give themselves permission.
+To not only be accomplished but to know when they’re struggling and who ask for help.

 Psychologically whole, robust, resilient, and esteemed women and men who have good boundaries and who can respect and protect the boundaries of others are needed in this world now more than ever.